hummingbot/hummingbot/documentation/docs/developers/connectors/tutorial.md

 ## Task 2.
 User Stream Tracker

-The `UserStreamTracker` main responsibility is to fetch user account data and process it accordingly since the Hummingbot client has to manage each user's available balances and their open orders on the various exchanges to effective manage orders.
+The `UserStreamTracker` main responsibility is to fetch user account data and queues it accordingly.

 `UserStreamTracker` contains subsidiary classes that help maintain the real-time wallet/holdings balance and open orders of a user.
 Namely, the classes required are `UserStreamTrackerDataSource`, `UserStreamTracker` and `MarketAuth`(if applicable).